scaleway/docker-machine-driver-scaleway/README.md

 ## How to start an ARM server

-To launch a an ARM server, you need to start a server with our Docker Image, and use an empty install script.
+To launch an ARM server, you need to start a server with our Docker Image, and use an empty install script.

 ```console
 $ curl -sL http://bit.ly/1sf3j8V